UT-OSPO/geoscience-hackathon-2025/Teams.md

 ![](group-photo.jpg)

-The theme of the hackathon was computational reproducibility.
-Around 20 students split into teams and worked on creative projects reproducing and extending computational results from previously published classic geoscience papers.
+The theme of the hackathon was **change over time**.
+Around 20 students split into teams and worked on creative projects analyzing changes in Earth’s systems that happen both in real-time and over millions of years in geological time.

 A panel of external judges evaluated the results.